 Witness Beautiful Swans at Lake Morton

-The park allows for many recreational activities such as bicycling, camping, bird-watching, hiking, fishing, horse-riding, kayaking, and can even be rented to host a wedding.
+The park allows for many recreational activities, such as bicycling, camping, birdwatching, hiking, fishing, horse-riding, kayaking.

 Drink Freshly Brewed Beer at Swan Brewing

-The Florida Air Museum at the Sun' n Fun Fly-In is an aviation museum and research library devoted to educating the general public, children, as well as aspiring aerospace professionals about aviation.
+The Florida Air Museum at the Sun' n Fun Fly-In is an aviation museum and research library devoted to educating the general public, children, and aspiring aerospace professionals about aviation.

 Even if you aren't interested in aerospace, the Florida Air Museum will evoke curiosity in you and make you feel the excitement and magic of aviation.